 The benefit to real shugyo is the sustained application of thought and mental energy.
 It is about keeping the trajectory and momentum.
 It's quite normal during any kind of shugyo or meditation that the mind strays.
 That is not a defeat.
 That's the time when we must bend it back towards our goal with our awareness.
 The point I want to make is that we don’t need to be dipping our private parts into icy waters and reciting secret passages to get some liberation or enlightenment.
 Those types of approaches to shugyo are not meant to break us open and fill us with the power of the universe.
 People often cite esoteric practices as short cuts.
 The results produced by such things are flimsy at best.

 Where to practice shugyō?

-Getting to practice amid your daily life is shugyo as well.
+Getting to practice amidst your daily life and its routines are shugyo as well.
 Pushing through the difficulties and striving for the next plateu is shugyo.
 Going to the dojo when you’d rather binge watch some tv show, or play with your friends.
 Performing sustained mental concentration through physical practice for long hours pays off in the end.
 It doesn't mean that all your practice needs to last for 10 hours or 2 weeks at a time, but it does benefit us to pepper in shugyo throughout our keiko.
 Handling difficult situations within training with people we don’t like or those that start trouble.
 Those are aspects of shugyo too.
 A constantly applied mind to these situations will get us further than a weekend of hypothermia.
 There are of course some benefits to pushing yourself into the uncomfortable areas.
-I’m not saying there’s nothing at all to be gained from that.
-But open your eyes wider to what shugyo and deep training are and don't be conned into short cuts or actual practices that are wastes of time.
+I’m not saying there’s nothing at all to be gained from that, but open your eyes wider to what shugyo and deep training are and don't be conned into short cuts or actual practices that are wastes of time.